 Establishment of the multi-sectoral Scientific AIDS Committee (SAC) resulted in effective multi-sectoral coordination.
-While SAC members are responsible for spearheading sectoral HIV approaches in their own ministries or constituencies, they meet regularly to discuss emerging programmatic and policy issues.
+While SAC members are responsible for spearheading sectoral HIV approaches in their own ministries or constituencies, they meet regularly to review what has been accomplished, discuss the obstacles and make suggestions, in addition, they discuss emerging programmatic and policy issues.